-VMware offers comprehensive medical coverage through Great West Life.
+VMware offers comprehensive medical coverage through Canada Life.

 You and your eligible dependents are able to participate in the plan as of your hire date.
 You must be actively at work when coverage takes effect, otherwise the coverage will not be effective until you return to work.
 You may enroll in your benefits online via MyLife [VMware network access required].
 Increases in your benefits while you are covered by this plan will not become effective unless you are actively at work.